Advertisement

 Hip replacement surgery usually takes between 2 and 3 hours, and can be performed under general anaesthetic, where you will be completely sedated, or under a spinal anaesthetic, where you will be numb from the waist down.

-A hip replacement involves substituting the ‘ball and socket’ of the hip joint — the acetabulum (socket shaped area in the pelvis) and the ball-shaped end of the femur (thigh bone) — with the prosthetic hip joint.
 The surgeon will remove the diseased or damaged areas of the hip and leave the healthy parts in place.
-The artificial ‘ball’ is attached to a shaft (both of these are usually made of metal) and the shaft or stem is inserted into the top third of the thigh bone.
-The artificial socket which fits into the pelvis is usually made of specially developed plastic (polyethylene).
+The artificial ‘ball’ is attached to a shaft and the shaft or stem is inserted into the top third of the thigh bone.
+The artificial socket fits into the pelvis.
+The prosthetic joint may be made from metal, plastic or ceramic components.

 The surgeon may use a special glue or cement to attach the new parts of your hip to healthy bone (cemented prosthesis).
 Alternatively, the artificial parts of your new hip joint are made of a porous material that allows your natural bone to grow into the pores (uncemented prosthesis).

-Some doctors will encourage walking with the aid of a frame or crutches one, 2 or 3 days after the operation, depending on your age, muscle strength and general health.
+Most doctors will encourage walking with the aid of a frame or crutches one, 2 or 3 days after the operation, depending on your age, muscle strength and general health.

 A physiotherapist or other health care professional can help you adjust to your new hip joint by teaching you exercises to aid your recovery and increase your mobility.
 If you feel you may have difficulty around the home with everyday tasks, an occupational therapist can advise on aids and equipment to help you maintain your independence, for example, you could obtain tong-like reachers to grab things while bending to avoid putting strain on the hip.